 Layered versions tend to be more susceptible to chipping than PFM crowns.
 The pretty porcelain can chip easily.

-Which Type of Zirconia Crown is Best for You?
+Which Type of Cap is Best for You?

 The type that is right for you will depend on several factors.
 These factors include where it will be placed in your mouth, the condition being addressed, and your unique lifestyle and and your budget.
 For instance, all-porcelain versions offer the very best esthetics, since the material used to make them contains silica, which reflects light in much the same way as natural tooth enamel.